-Council Leader / Cabinet Lead
+Council Leader Cabinet Member for Economic Growth

-2).
-Introduction
+2 Introduction

 This Growth Strategy provides a framework for action by the Council to deliver on our ambition of making Chesterfield a thriving borough.
 Its focus is on where the Council can make a real difference in accelerating economic growth and ensuring local people benefit from the new economic opportunities which are created.